wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 ## DHCPv6 Address Registration Option

-The DHCPv6 server includes an Address Registration option (OPTION_ADDR_REG_ENABLE) in Reply messages to indicate that the server supports the mechanism described in this document.
+The Address Registration option (OPTION_ADDR_REG_ENABLE) indicates that the server supports the mechanism described in this document.
 The format of the Address Registration option is described as follows:

       0                   1                   2                   3